-Tags can be marked in results to lot based on the lot settings.
-The lot counter can mind all/passed tags over all lanes or require a minimum number on all lanes.
+The lot counter in Tagsurance 3 system can mind all/passed tags over all lanes or require a minimum number on all lanes.
 The lot fulfilment will not stop the job.
-Instead, the counter will reset, the lot number will increase, a new lot will start, and the job will keep running uninterrupted.
+Instead, the counter will reset, the lot number will increase, a new lot will begin, and the job keeps running uninterrupted.